kevenson/GHP-Testing/walkthrough.md

 To get started using git, [make sure you have it installed on your machine](https://git-scm.com/downloads) and follow these simple steps:

 1. Go to the homepage of your repo in GitHub, and click the green "Clone or download" button on the right.
 Copy the HTTPS link.
-2. On your computer, open git bash (Windows) or the Terminal (Mac).
+2. On your computer, open a terminal program, preferably either git bash (Windows) or Terminal (Mac).
 3. Using the terminal, navigate  to the location on your computer to which you would like to download your project.
 >Hint: use the command "cd" to change your directory.
-For example, to navigate to `/Users/kevenson/Projects/GHP-Tutorial` I would type `cd /Users/kevenson/Projects/GHP-Tutorial` and hit enter).
+For example, let's say I want to clone my project into my "Projects" folder.
+To navigate to `/Users/kevenson/Projects/` I would type `cd /Users/kevenson/Projects/` and hit enter).
 For more help with navigation, [see this tutorial](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855).

 4. Still in terminal, type `git clone ` and copy the URL from your GitHub repo (e.g. `git clone https://github.com/kevenson/GHP-Tutorial.git`).
 Hit enter, and you should see your project repo being copied to your local machine.
+In my case, this would be copied to: `/Users/kevenson/Projects/GHP-Tutorial`

-From here, you can add, delete, and modify your project files as you like, using your preferred applications.
+From here, you can navigate your project directory and add, delete, and modify your project files as you like, using your preferred applications.

-5. Once you're ready to push your local changes back up to your GitHub repository, go back to the terminal application, and type `git status`.
-This should show you the status of the current
+5. Once you're ready to push your local changes back up to your GitHub repository, go back to the terminal application, ensure you are in your project directory (e.g. `/Users/kevenson/Projects/GHP-Tutorial` **NOT** `/Users/kevenson/Projects/`) and execute the command `git status`.

+This should show you the status of the repository--if you have added or modified files, you should see these changes noted here.

+6. To add new files and changes to be committed, execute `git add *`.
+Note that this will add *everything* so if you only want to add two specific files you should use `git add [filename1] [filename2]` instead.
+Execute `git status` again to ensure you've added everything you need.

+7. Now, to commit these changes that we've just added, execute `git commit -m "my message here"`, changing the message text to a short message that is meaningful to you (e.g. "added a new contact page").
+This helps you and your collaborators make sense of all the changes to your project, and potentially roll them back if something doesn't work the way you want.

+8. Now we're ready to push these changes up to Github.
+Execute `git push origin master` and you should see git pushing your changes up to GitHub.
+Note that you will be prompted to login to GitHub if you are on a shared machine and/or have not setup a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/), [ssh keys](https://help.github.com/articles/about-ssh/) or another authentication method.